Important Social Media Stats & Trends For 2022

 Influencers & Micro-Influencers

 The past decade coined the term “influencer” and a new wave of personalized marketing to millennials and Gen Z. Interactions with influencers are a relatable way to connect to a younger audience for your business.
 Essentially a spokesperson, an influencer integrates your brand and its products into his or her lifestyle, in turn selling it to his or her audience.
-With budgets estimated to be at $15 billion for 2020, (nearly $8 billion more than in 2019), influencers are a continued force to be reckoned with in 2020.
-And there is even a projected trend of reaching out to micro-influencers – online personalities with smaller followers – for partnerships that are deemed more authentic and real (it’s speculated that due to a smaller following, micro-influencers are more able to connect and respond to followers as opposed to larger, overly-busy influencers).
+Recent studies show influencer marketing to be at $15 billion for 2022, influencers are a continued force to be reckoned with in 2022.

 Video Content & Ads

-95% of people retain marketing messages in video.
+95% of people retain marketing messages in a video.

-It’s estimated by Social Media Today that 82% of internet traffic will be for video in 2020.
+It’s estimated by Social Media Week that by 2022, the number of videos crossing the internet per second will approach 1 million ( 82% of internet traffic).
 Engaging story-telling in campaigns and ads is a huge trend, and will be what engages audiences as opposed to straight-sell content.
-If you want to capture your niche and followers, be sure your creative juices and running at full speed in 2020.
+If you want to capture your niche and followers, be sure your creative juices are running at full speed in 2022.

 If you want to advertise, traditional news feed ads are so last decade.
 With the rise of Stories on Instagram, Snapchat, and Facebook, Story Ads are positioned as a much more interactive and engaging solution (and some platforms such as Twitter allow for minute-long ads)